 Part 3 - Line 4a

-WE WORK WITH DONORS, PROFESSIONAL AND LEGAL ADVISORS, NONPROFIT ORGANIZATIONS AND LOCAL LEADERS TO IDENTIFY AND SUPPORT CRITICAL NEEDS IN THE GREATER SAINT PAUL AREA, INCLUDING DAKOTA, RAMSEY AND WASHINGTON COUNTIES.
+WE WORK WITH DONORS, PROFESSIONAL AND LEGAL ADVISORS, NONPROFIT ORGANIZATIONS AND LOCAL LEADERS TO IDENTIFY AND SUPPORT CRITICAL NEEDS ACROSS THE STATE OF MINNESOTA.
 WE HELP DONORS ACHIEVE THEIR CHARITABLE GOALS AND ADDRESS CRITICAL ISSUES FACING COMMUNITIES AROUND THE STATE.
-THROUGH OUR GRANTMAKING, WE SUPPORT NONPROFITS DOING GREAT WORK IN SIX KEY AREAS: ECONOMIC OPPORTUNITY AND SECURITY; EDUCATION AND TRAINING; EXCELLENT QUALITY OF LIFE; HOUSING AND MOBILITY CHOICES; QUALITY AFFORDABLE HEALTH CARE; AND STRONG HUMAN SERVICES AND FAMILY SUPPORT.
+WE PROVIDE SEVERAL GRANTMAKING PROGRAMS THAT SUPPORT NONPROFITS ACROSS STATE OF MINNESOTA.
+OUR TWICE-YEARLY BUILDING COMMUNITY CAPACITY ENDOWMENT GRANT PROGRAM PROVIDES CRITICAL FUNDING IN THE SIX PRIORITY AREAS OF COMMUNITY CONNECTEDNESS; ECONOMIC OPPORTUNITY AND SECURITY; EDUCATION; HEALTH; HOUSING AND TRANSPORTATION; AND HUMAN SERVICES AND FAMILY SUPPORT.
+YOU CAN LEARN MORE ABOUT OUR BUILDING COMMUNITY CAPACITY GRANTING PROGRAM BY GOING TO HTTPS://SPMCF.ORG/WHO-WE-ARE/NONPROFITS-WE-FUND.

 WE SUPPORT EFFECTIVE GRANTMAKING AND PROVIDE ADMINISTRATIVE SERVICES FOR A WIDE VARIETY OF FUNDS AND FOUNDATIONS SERVING MINNESOTA AND THE EAST METRO AREA, INCLUDING DAKOTA, RAMSEY AND WASHINGTON COUNTIES.